Q: What is a not-for-profit hospital?

 Q: So, do not-for-profit hospitals make a profit?

 A: Like any other financially viable organization, a not-for-profit hospital must take in more than it pays out in salaries, equipment, supplies, pharmaceuticals, and operations.
-Unlike for-profit organizations, hospitals invest the excess of revenue over expenses back into the facility to provide health care services to the community it serves.
+Not-for-profit hospitals invest the excess of revenue over expenses back into the facility to provide health care services to the community it serves.
 These investments include new services, new access points, replacement equipment, and new technology.
 Not-for-profit hospitals are not publicly traded, and they do not pay dividends to shareholders as would a for-profit company.

 Q: What do hospitals do in exchange for not paying taxes?